vircom/apache-pdfbox/README.md

     ))
-    ->setAlias('alias') // The alias of the key in the certificate file (mandatory if several keys are available) ->setKeyStore('/path/to/certificate/file') // The KeyStore that holds the certificate ->setPassword('password'); // The password to open the certificate and extract the private key from it );
+    ->setAlias('alias') // The alias of the key in the certificate file (mandatory if several keys are available) ->setKeyStore('/path/to/certificate/file') // The KeyStore that holds the certificate ->setPassword('password') // The password to open the certificate and extract the private key from it );
 ```